Lower Back Pain Treatment In Bellevue,WA

 People won’t be able to concentrate fully and have trouble sleeping.
-In fact, the longer the pain is left untreated, the greater the chance for developing depression.
+In fact, the longer the pain is left untreated, the greater the chance of developing depression.
 Due to the lack of sleep, depression rates can skyrocket.

-For patients looking for non-surgical and drug-free treatment, chiropractic care can prove useful.
+For patients looking for non-surgical and drug-free treatment, chiropractic care can prove helpful.
 This is a highly effective method for naturally soothing the pain.
 This type of treatment includes manual therapy with mobilization or spinal manipulation.

 Spinal manipulation boosts the spine’s functionality.
 But, most importantly, it calms the nerves and helps the back work like it’s supposed to.
-Mobilization boosts the range of motion in the affected area and treats the pain.
+Mobilization stimulates the range of motion in the affected area and treats the pain.

 Cold is better to apply immediately after you’ve been injured, especially for a broken bone or physical injury.
 You can rely on cold to reduce the swelling and inflammation.
 Heat is meant to relieve tension and loosen the muscles.

 Do some stretches.
 Try to practice yoga or anything that will gently stretch the muscles in the lower back without putting too much stress on the spine.

 Yes, walking is indeed beneficial for reducing pain.
 This is a low-impact exercise that provides the necessary movability to stretch the muscles.
 However, for certain spinal injuries, walking can make the pain even worse.

 You might have accidentally hurt your back from overtraining.
 Even sitting for too long can make the back tight.
 Try to stretch the back to relieve the tightness.